What is dialogue?

 For this article we’ll be focusing on using standard North American grammar.

 If your dialogue stands alone without any speech tag (like just above), you’ll end the line in a period.
-If you’re adding a speech tag in the form of a verb that describes the dialogue—said, whispered, shouted, etc—you’ll end the line of dialogue in a comma and start the dialogue tag with a lowercase letter:
+If you’re adding a speech tag in the form of a verb that describes the dialogue—said, whispered, shouted, etc—you’ll end the line of dialogue in a comma just before the closing quotation mark, and start the dialogue tag with a lowercase letter:

 “I love this song,” she said.